ysjhmtb/blog_images/documents/scraps/scripts/Scripts1.md

 >
 > <br>
 >
 > So you kind of get dinged on both sides.
-You get dinged when you don't have enough load and then when you have too much, you also get dinged inefficiency.
+You get dinged when you don't have enough load and then when you have too much, you also get dinged inefficiently.
 >
 > <br>
 >